Characterizing Internal Evasion Attacks in Federated Learning: INTRODUCTION

+Existing defenses against evasion attacks in federated learning generally utilize adversarial training~\citep*{FAT, biasvar, certifiedfed, chencertifiablyRobust}, where clients generate adversarial inputs and incorporate them into the training process, which has been shown to be an effective and reliable defense method against evasion attacks \citep*{madryAttacks}.
+However, in the federated learning setting, the attacking client has full knowledge of the victim's model (white-box setting) when performing internal attacks, with adversarial training demonstrating poor performance against internal evasion attacks when compared to attacks by external adversaries (black-box setting).
+Thus, adversarial training on its own does not sufficiently reduce the success of internal evasion attacks.
+By utilizing personalized federated learning together with adversarial training, the adversary does not have white-box information of the victim models, leading to a more effective robustness gain through adversarial training.

-In this paper, we first demonstrate an adversarial client's ability to transfer evasion attacks to other clients in a federated learning system.
-We then propose the pFedDef algorithm (Defense for Personalized Federated Learning) to generate a robust defense against such attacks without a reduction in accuracy for benign data.
+In this paper, our main \textbf{contributions} are to characterize and measure internal evasion attacks in federated learning.
+We first demonstrate an adversarial client's ability to perform internal evasion attacks to other clients in a federated learning system.
+We then explore the effectiveness of adversarial training and personalized federated learning as a defense mechanism against internal attacks.
 In doing so, we make the following technical contributions:

-\begin{itemize} \item We are the first, to the best of our knowledge, to \emph{characterize and analyze the transferability of evasion attacks} between models and the accuracy to robustness trade-off in different federated learning algorithms.
-We show that personalized algorithms provide a good foundation for defending against these attacks, though they still exhibit some vulnerability. \item We propose a pFedDef, a \emph{novel defense mechanism} for internal grey-box evasion attacks that allows us to perform adversarial training at personalized federated learning clients with limited resources and low overhead. \item We perform \emph{extensive experiments} to show that pFedDef maintains high test accuracy while significantly increasing robustness against internal grey-box attacks compared to existing federated adversarial training methods on the CIFAR-10, CIFAR-100, and CelebA data sets, with a relative robustness gain of 62\%, 128\%, and 100\%, respectively.
-The pFedDef algorithm maintains strong performance under different system conditions, displays compatibility with other personalization methods, and even confers some robustness against other methods of attacks including ensemble and data poisoning attacks. \item We build upon the previous versions of this work (\cite{ref:crossFL_tj}) with an in depth characterization of evasion attack transferability and further experiments regarding varying client characteristics in the system as well as intersection with other personalization methods and attacks. \end{itemize}
+\begin{itemize} \item We are the first, to the best of our knowledge, to \emph{characterize and analyze the novel threat model of internal evasion attacks} between federated learning models.
+We quantify a trade-off between accuracy and robustness to internal and external evasion attacks when comparing different types of federated learning to local learning. \item We experimentally show that existing defenses, namely federated adversarial training, are unable to provide sufficient robustness against internal evasion attacks. \item We introduce a novel defense, pFedDef, that combines personalized learning with adversarial training.
+Our \emph{extensive experiments} show that pFedDef, whilst respecting heterogeneous client resource constraints, maintains high test accuracy and robustness to external attacks while increasing robustness against internal evasion attacks compared to existing methods on the CIFAR-10, CelebA, and the GNN Fake News data sets, with at least a relative robustness gain of 60\%. \end{itemize}